rocrill/meal-generator/README.md

 -Iphone 6S
 -Macbook Pro

+In general I believe that the site looks better on desktop, however the mobile media query used results in a good adaptation of the site to these smaller devices.

-I also tested the site on the following browsers:
+I also tested the site on the following browsers.
+There were no display issues on any of these:
 -Firefox
 -Google Chrome
 -Microsoft Edge